355x/mod_updater/README.md

-Easely update one Modpack to all the versions you want with the modrinth api.
+Easily update one Modpack to all the versions you want with the modrinth api.